GraffN/Noroff-VueApp/README.md

 when it's finnished, you can see that you have two(2) links shown on the command line

-7.copy the local: url (http://localhost:8080/) and paste it in your browser and press enter.
+7. copy the local: url (http://localhost:8080/) and paste it in your browser and press enter.

 here you see a login. login info is